 Free recycling assistance

 The Resource Venture, a free resource provided by Seattle Public Utilities, provides free recycling and conservation assistance to all Seattle businesses.
-Contact them at (206) 343-8505 or visit the Resource Venture website.
+Call (206) 343-8505.

 Free limited-service cart recycling

 If you have a City of Seattle commercial garbage account, you are eligible for free cart recycling service.
 The service is limited to two (2) recycling carts, collected every other week.
 For more information, contact your garbage provider:

 Private recycling services